GSA/sinwebapp/README.md

 3. Retrieve client ID and client secret from service key,

-> cf service-key sinwebapp sin-key
+> cf service-key sin-oauth sin-key

 4. Django reads the client ID and client secret from Environment Variables.
 In the local setup, these are contained in the <i>local.env</i>.
 To set them on CloudFoundry, execute these commands,